gregbubnis/decimation/README.md

 # Decimation
-Chunky visualization of mountainous terrain.
+Blocky visualization of mountainous terrain
 ![mountains surrounding Emerald Bay, Lake Tahoe](media/emerald_bay_header.png)

 # Introduction
 Nowadays, high resolution terrain maps are widely and freely available from tools like Google Earth and popular GPS apps.
-Here, rather than trying to maximize accuracy and realism, the aim is to create chunky terrain visualizations that look cool while still preserving accuracy to the extent possible.
+Here, rather than trying to maximize accuracy and realism, the aim is to create blocky terrain visualizations that look cool and preserve recognizable terrain features.
+Preexisting computer graphics tools are well suited for this.

 In computer graphics, schemes to simplify complex mesh surfaces are important for reducing unnecessary processing time.
-One well known method is the quadric decimation algorithm devised by Garland and Heckbert in 1997.
-Shown below are two of their examples, one of a cow and one of a terrain map of Crater Lake.
-This method merges vertices adaptively so that flat, unfeatured areas (cow torso, lake surface) comprise a few large faces and shaped features (horns, crater rim) remain well resolved with smaller faces.
+One well known example is quadric decimation, devised by Garland and Heckbert in 1997.
+Shown below are two examples from their paper, one of a cow and one of a terrain map of Crater Lake.
+Their method merges vertices adaptively so that flat, unfeatured areas (cow torso, lake surface) undergo many merges, and comprise a few large faces, whereas complex features (horns, crater rim) remain well resolved with smaller faces.

 ![alt text](media/cows.png)
 ![alt text](media/crater_lake.png)